sciatica treatment in Cheltenham

 How Long Does Sciatica Last

-The length of time that sciatica lasts can vary greatly from person to person, and in most cases it will go away within 4-6 weeks, but in some cases it could last months.
+The length of time that sciatica lasts can vary greatly from person to person, and in most cases it will go away within 4-6 weeks, but in some cases, especially as you age, it could last months.

-Ultimately, the sooner you go and get treatment, the more likely you are to find long-term relief.
+Ultimately, the sooner you go and get treatment for your sciatica, the more likely you are to find long-term relief.

 Sciatica rarely needs surgery, however in the rare circumstance where the nerve is severely compromised then surgery may need to be considered.